foliant-docs/foliantcontrib.escapecode/README.md

     One more fence code block:

     ~~~
-    # This is a comment that should not be interpretted as a heading
+    # This is a comment that should not be interpreted as a heading

     print('Hello World')
     ~~~